krishna-perugupalli/wordpress-eks/modules/app-wordpress/files/README.md

 ## Overview

-The WordPress metrics exporter is designed to fulfill requirements 4.4, 8.1, and 8.2 by providing:
+The WordPress metrics exporter is designed to fulfill below requirements

 - **Page views and response times**: HTTP request metrics with method, status, and endpoint labels
 - **Active user tracking**: Real-time count of active users based on session activity